Jay H. Lee

-Jay Hyung Lee is a professor at Department of Chemical and Biomolecular Engineering in KAIST (Korea Advanced Institute of Science and Technology).
+Jay Hyung Lee (Korean: 이재형) is a professor at Department of Chemical and Biomolecular Engineering in KAIST (Korea Advanced Institute of Science and Technology).
 His h-index is 55 according to Google Scholar.
 Lee was a professor at Georgia Institute of Technology in the United States from 2000 to 2010.
 Lee is a fellow of Institute of Electrical and Electronics Engineers (IEEE).
 He is an editor of Computers & Chemical Engineering journal.